FDVILJOEN/SqliteDataTierGenerator/README.md

 **How to use:**

 1. Import the nuget package into your project using the command: dotnet add package Sqlite.CodeCreate
-2. In a code create harness project, create a valid Sqlite connection to your database:
+2. In a seperate project, create a valid Sqlite connection to your database:

 ~~~c#
 SqliteConnectionStringBuilder sb = new SqliteConnectionStringBuilder();